 It is also possible to change the workflow state of a Story via additional bracketed text commands within a commit message.
 To move the story to a "Finished" workflow state (as defined in your organization’s workflow), include your organization's designated finish verb in brackets in the last commit that you push (click here to read more about setting up and using verbs and workflow states in Clubhouse ).

-Clubhouse will also add you as Owner to an unowned Story when GitHub activity is detected.
+Clubhouse will also add you as Owner to an unowned Story when GitHub activity is detected and all merge events in GitHub handlers will affect commits as well as branches.

 Disassociating Commits from a Clubhouse Story